COVID-19 (Coronavirus) Information Page

 - Click here to see the MA-DPH Stay-at-Home Advisory for Individuals over 70 and for those with underlying health conditions.

-- School Closures: Provincetown Schools, including the Wee Care and Early Learning Center, are closed until May 4, 2020.
+- School Closures: Provincetown Schools, including the Wee Care and Early Learning Center, are closed through June 29, 2020.
 Check the Provincetown Schools website for more information and how to access its food distribution program during the school closure.

-- Events and gatherings: On March 23, 2020, Governor Baker prohibited gatherings of more than 10 people in Massachusetts until April 7, 2020 or until the order is rescinded.
+- Events and gatherings: On March 23, 2020, Governor Baker prohibited gatherings of more than 10 people in Massachusetts.
 See the order here.

 - Restaurants and bars: On March 15, 2020, Governor Baker ordered all restaurants and bars to offer take-out or delivery options only.
-No seating is permitted in food or bar establishments until April 5, 2020 or until the order is rescinded.
+No seating is permitted in food or bar establishments.
 See the order here.

 - As of March 27, 2020, Governor Baker has issued an advisory for all those traveling to Massachusetts to self-quarantine for 14 days.

 - Masks or cloth face coverings are required in public where you cannot social distance as of May 6, 2020.

 - Cleaning Information for COVID-19 (Coronavirus) from the CDC

 - The World Health Organization (WHO) has many helpful resources including: